 A steaming bowl of rasam feels soothing with every sip.
 This aromatic South Indian dish is a mixture of irresistible flavours.
-It is a perfect companion to rice or can be had simply as soup.
+It is perfect companion to rice or can be had simply like soup.
 It is light on the stomach and can still be had as complete meal when accompanied by rice, idli or vada.

-Tomatoes, the hero of this dish are high in fibre and a great source of vitamins and potassium.
+Tomatoes, the hero of this dish, are high in fibre and a great source of vitamins and potassium.
 They also contain antioxidant lycopene, folate and vitamin K. It is what makes the dish tangy and enjoyable.

 Every household has their own tomato rasam recipe customized to their taste preferences but this recipe is surely a universal favourite.
 This recipe will teach you step by step how to make tomato rasam the perfect way, with a balance of sweet, spicy and sour flavours.

 - 2 large tomatoes, finely chopped